 – That way the crawler has a list of URLs to crawl and you can sleep better at night knowing your website is properly crawled.

-– Which replaces the hashbang tag(#!), which, if used will no longer be indexed.
+– It replaces the hashbang tag(#!), which, if used will no longer be indexed.

 – Googlebot only recognizes links with BOTH anchor tags and HREF attributes, otherwise, they won’t be crawled therefore never indexed.

-– They are only sometimes indexable.
-To make sure that they are properly indexed,use noscript tag or structured data.
+– Make sure that they are properly indexed,use noscript tag or structured data.

 – Take caution, images only referenced through CSS are not indexed.

 -Googlebot is not an interactive bot, which means he won’t go around clicking tabs on your website.
-To make sure he can get to all your stuff either preload the content or CSS toggle visibility on and off.
+Make sure the bot can get to all your stuff by either preloading the content or CSS toggling visibility on and off.

 – What’s better, just use separate URLs to navigate user and Googlebot to those pages individually.